Star Wars Galaxies: Trading Card Game

+Legacy

 Emulation

 In 2004, the SWGEmu project was founded with the intention of re-creating the Pre-Combat Upgrade version of Galaxies from scratch through emulation.
 The goal of SWGEmu is to emulate the game to its entirety as it was on the live servers through patch 14.1.
 In 2020, the SWGEmu project announced it was near completion of the base game (colloquially referred to as version 1.0).
 They also announced that Jump to Lightspeed may no longer be included in version 1.0 due to the complexities of implementing the system.
 SWGEmu is an open source project distributed under the GNU Affero General Public License.
 The server code base, known as Core3, has been open source since before 2010, allowing for volunteers to easily contribute to its development.
 In 2019, SWGEmu also open sourced its engine, known as Engine3.
 Because SWGEmu is open source, any members are able to easily launch their own server for their own community.
-There are several community-run servers which develop content beyond the 14.1 publish goal of SWGEmu, such as Awakening, Dark Rebellion, Empire in Flames, Infinity and Reckoning.
-Other projects like CUEmu look to use SWGEmu's Core3 code base to emulate the publish 15 era of Galaxies, also known as the Combat Upgrade.
+There are several community-run servers which develop content beyond the 14.1 publish goal of SWGEmu, such as Awakening, Dark Rebellion, Empire in Flames, Infinity, Reckoning. and Shadow of Mandalore.

-In 2011, after SOE announced the intention of shutting down Star Wars Galaxies, Project SWG was founded to emulate the NGE version of Star Wars Galaxies.
-Project SWG has not been as objectively successful as SWGEmu and has undergone multiple refactors of their code since conception.
-Their current server, Holocore, is still under development by a small team and is several years away from completion.
+In 2011, after SOE announced the intention of shutting down Galaxies, Project SWG was founded to emulate the NGE version of Star Wars Galaxies.
+As of 2026, Project SWG now focuses on emulating the CU version of the game.

 Both SWGEmu and Project SWG are regarded as the primary emulation projects for Galaxies with other communities utilizing their source code to run their own server, sometimes contributing specific code to create their own content or by using shared content from resources such as ModTheGalaxy, a game modification distribution forum.
 Some player-made tools created while Galaxies was live, such as SWGCraft and GalaxyHarvester, and are running with connections to hosted servers.